FailAcademy/learning/adp-vancouver/_slides/week-04/04-auth-client.md

 # Rendering the Layout

-Refactor your routes to render 2 root components, depending is the user is logged in.
+Refactor your routes to render two root components.
+One for logged-in and one for logged-out users.
 Start by wrapping the component in `Layout.js` with the `<ViewerContext.Consumer/>`

 ```jsx
 export default () => (